ForestAdmin/lumber/README.md

   <img src="https://github.com/ForestAdmin/Lumber/blob/master/assets/lumber-logo.png?raw=true" alt="Lumber logo">
 </p>

-Lumber uses your SQL or MongoDB database to generates an off-the-self administration panel application based on a highly-extensible API and a thoughtful UI.
+Lumber uses your SQL or MongoDB database to scaffold a Node.js application where Forest Admin is automatically installed to generate your application's administration panel.

+Forest Admin is based on a highly-extensible API and a thoughtful UI.

 This project has been designed with scalability in mind to fit requirements from **small projects** to **mature companies**.

 ## Who Uses Forest Admin